 When Iceland defied the odds to become the smallest nation ever to qualify for the world cup, it was the fulfillment of a national dream.
 As one of Iceland's largest and most respected brands and a founding sponsor of the Icelandic National Team, all eyes were on Icelandair and what they would do for the World Cup.
 During the mens and women's Euro cup, Icelandair's television ads (mens, womens) become some of the most beloved commercials ever aired in Iceland, and the expectations were all about the next big television commercial.

-Instead of doing a big, self-aggrandizing commercial, we had some fun with the idea of a dream.
-We launched the biggest campaing of the year without telling Icelanders what it was for, or even when it started.
+Instead of just doing another big, self-aggrandizing commercial, we had some fun with the shared National dream that all Icelanders were experiencing.
+We launched the biggest campaign of the year, complete with the biggest commercial of the year, without telling Icelanders what it was for, or even when it started.

 We launched the campaign using a old medium in a new way, direct mail.
-We sent every single household in Iceland a sleepmask with #DRAUMURINN, which means "The Dream" in Icelandic with no explanation of what it was aside from an open-ended question that translates to "What is your dream?"
+We sent every single household in Iceland a sleep mask with the #DRAUMURINN hashtag on it with no other context.
+DRAUMURINN means "The Dream" in Icelandic, and the line on the envelope transpates to "What is your dream?"

-Icelanders didn't know what to make of the masks, mostly they posted cute photos of their children sleeping ot them dreaming of their next Icelandair vacation.
+Icelanders didn't know what to make of the masks, but they played along on social media.
+Mostly they posted cute photos of their children sleeping or them dreaming of their next Icelandair vacation.
 On an Icelandair internal forum, a group of pilots were convinced that it was an announcement that they would be getting a shipment of new long-haul Boeing 787 Dreamliners to compliment their new 737 MAX aircraft.